 Our income is earned through membership dues, professional development events, conferences, sponsorships and other sources.
 PRSA’s fiscal year tracks the 12-month calendar year; at year end, our annual financial statements are audited by an independent public accounting firm, in keeping with PRSA’s Bylaws, Policies and Procedures and best practices.
 The audited financial statements are then reviewed by PRSA's Audit Committee, Finance Committee and Board of Directors, before being made available to members via MyPRSA.

-For more information on PRSA's financial condition, please select from the resources below.
-(Note: This information is available only to PRSA members who are logged in to MyPRSA.)
+Please note: this information is available only to PRSA members who are logged in to MyPRSA.